 Walsenburg is a very small city located in the state of Colorado.
 With a population of 3,085 people and just one neighborhood, Walsenburg is the 114th largest community in Colorado.
-Walsenburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Walsenburg was built prior to World War II, making it one of the older and more historic cities in the country.

 Walsenburg is a decidedly white-collar city, with fully 85.80% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Walsenburg is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Walsenburg who work in management occupations (15.18%), law enforcement and fire fighting (10.60%), and sales jobs (9.63%).